-Partnership for a Healthy Lincoln, collaborating with the South Salt Creek Community Organization, Lincoln Parks & Recreation, Park Middle School, neighborhood residents, and Burlington Northern Railroad, has identified a neighborhood project that can improve the safety and walkability of the South Salt Creek neighborhood.
+Partnership for a Healthy Lincoln, collaborating with the South Salt Creek Community Organization, Lincoln Parks & Recreation, Park Middle School, neighborhood residents, and Burlington Northern Railroad identified a neighborhood project that could improve the safety and walkability of the South Salt Creek neighborhood.

 For the South Salt Creek neighborhood, the F Street Tunnel offers one of the only safe passages across train tracks on 3rd Street.
-Lighting in the tunnel is insufficient; the ceiling is peeling and leaking; the mural inside is faded and the landscaping around it is overgrown and not maintained.
+Lighting in the tunnel was insufficient; the ceiling was peeling and leaking; the mural inside was faded, the retaining walls were crumbing, and the landscaping around was overgrown.
 All these factors make for an unsafe passage for kids walking to Park Middle School and for residents walking in the neighborhood.

-- Updating the lights to be brighter and better protected.
+- Updated the lights to be brighter and better protected.